shuaibiyy/awesome-tf/README.md

 - [xterrafile](https://github.com/devopsmakers/xterrafile) Systematically manage external modules from the module registry, git, or local directories for use in Terraform (written in Go).
 - [yor](https://github.com/bridgecrewio/yor) - Automatically tag and trace infrastructure as code frameworks (Terraform, Cloudformation, and Serverless).

+### CI

+- [setup-terraform](https://github.com/hashicorp/setup-terraform) - Sets up Terraform CLI in your GitHub Actions workflow

 ### IDE

-- [vscode-terraform-live-graph](https://github.com/adamiBs/vscode-terraform-live-graph): Terraform Live Graph Extension for Visual Studio Code is a plugin that allows you to generate a live Terraform graph as you code.
+- [vscode-terraform-live-graph](https://github.com/adamiBs/vscode-terraform-live-graph) - Terraform Live Graph Extension for Visual Studio Code is a plugin that allows you to generate a live Terraform graph as you code.

 ## Libraries